dannyvelas/goodbudget-helpers/README.md

 ## Function
 * This repository has three main modules:
   1. Transaction Organizing module:
-    * This module reads a csv file of Chase transactions, a csv file of Goodbudget transactions, and prints out a few different files, where each file is a list of:
+    * This module reads a csv file of Chase transactions, a csv file of Goodbudget transactions, and prints out these lists in the form of files:
       * the transactions that both files have in common: `both.csv`
       * the transactions that the Chase file has, but the Goodbudget does not: `goodbudget.csv`
       * the transactions that the Goodbudget file has, but the Chase does not: `chase.csv`